styleguidist/mini-html-webpack-plugin/README.md

 Use [@vxna/mini-html-webpack-template](https://www.npmjs.com/package/@vxna/mini-html-webpack-template) to add an app container div, a favicon, meta tags, inline JavaScript or CSS.

-Or define a template function to generate your own code:
+Or define a template function to generate your own code.

+The template function may return a string or a Promise resolving to a string.

 ```js
 const MiniHtmlWebpackPlugin = require('mini-html-webpack-plugin');